Does the information relate to your topic or answer your question and who is the intended audience?

 Accuracy

-Is the information supported by evidence and has the information been reviewed or refereed?
+Is the information supported by evidence or peer reviews?

 What is the purpose of the information? to inform? teach? sell? entertain? persuade?